kinode-dao/kinode-book/src/chess_app/chat.md

 ```

 In `handle_local_request`, the app sends requests to other nodes.
-Note, however, that requests to message ourself don't really make sense — what should really happen is that the chess frontend performs a PUT request, or sends a message over a websocket, and the chess backend process turns that into a message request to the other player.
+Note, however, that requests to message `our`self don't really make sense — what should really happen is that the chess frontend performs a PUT request, or sends a message over a websocket, and the chess backend process turns that into a message request to the other player.
 So instead of handling `Message` requests in `handle_local_request`, the process should reject or ignore them:

 ```rust